FX-88/dotfiles/README.md

 In order to make the .sh executable you need to make this command :

-'''
-chmod +x ~/dotfiles/install.sh
+'chmod +x ~/dotfiles/install.sh'

-chmod +x ~/dotfiles/graphic.sh
+'chmod +x ~/dotfiles/graphic.sh'

-chmod +x ~/dotfiles/ulauncher.sh
+'chmod +x ~/dotfiles/ulauncher.sh'
-'''

 ## Remember, if you add ulauncher, also add it on the exec.conf file to start it everytime